Skip to content

 • inspect: show the current shortlist and why entries are ready or deferred

-• run: prepare candidates one at a time and optionally broadcast them
+• run: prepare candidates one at a time and send them after review

 Common Invocations